 Lo/Be Lab

-A design-based research practice studying how spatial, narrative, and computational environments can help people reflect more deeply during life transitions.
+It is a design-based research practice, working through spatial, narrative, and computational environments and through AI used as a mirror, not an advisor, to help people reflect more deeply during life transitions.

 Active reports